 How to get Steam on Chromebook devices using Steam Link Android app

 This brings certain limitations.
 You can’t take the gaming experience everywhere, for starters, as it limits you to the network you have your other computer connected to.
-This also requires that you own another computer, at which point you might as well game using the other PC.
-But this is a great method if you, for example, have a potent family computer at home and want to game from another room.
+It also requires that you own another computer, at which point you might as well game using the other PC.
+But this is a great method if, for example, you have a powerful family computer at home and want to game from another room.

 - Open the Google Play Store and install Steam Link.

-- Make sure your Chromebook is connected to the same network as your other computer, and using the same Steam account.
+- Ensure your Chromebook is connected to the same network as your other computer and uses the same Steam account.